tableau/mobile-app-bootstrap-cordova/README.md

 Note:

-* `ionic emulate` rewrites the cordova configuration file at `platforms/ios/TableauSampleApp/config.xml` to point at an ionic web server running locally. `ionic build ios` should return `config.xml` to point to the app's bundled index.html file.
+* `ionic cordova emulate` rewrites the cordova configuration file at `platforms/ios/TableauSampleApp/config.xml` to point at an ionic web server running locally. `ionic cordova build ios` should return `config.xml` to point to the app's bundled index.html file.

 * To Safari's debug tools, the app's Sign In page looks like a separate WebView.

-* To really debug everything being sent and received by the app, you might enjoy a web debugging proxy like [Fiddler](http://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/).
+* To really debug everything being sent and received by the app, you might enjoy a web debugging proxy like [Fiddler](http://www.telerik.com/fiddler), [Charles](https://www.charlesproxy.com/), or [Burp](https://portswigger.net/burp).

 ## Known Issues